Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

-where $W_{\mathrm{goal},T}$ denotes the goal-directed work performed and $I_{\mathrm{irr},T}$ the total irreversible information processed.
-High intelligence over extended horizons therefore cannot be achieved through short-term goal attainment alone; it requires internal dynamics that support the continued reuse of information through reversible transport, predictive memory, and low-dissipation computation.
+High intelligence over extended horizons cannot be achieved through short-term goal attainment alone; it physically requires internal dynamics that support the continued reuse of information through reversible transport ($J\nabla H$).
+This requirement is not imposed externally via an objective function; it follows directly from the geometric and physical constraints of Conservation-Congruent Encodings (CCEs).

-This requirement is not imposed externally.
-It follows directly from the irreversibility structure of the dynamics.
-When internal dynamical structure is degraded the system loses the ability to reuse previously acquired informational distinctions.
-Subsequent behaviour must then rely on fresh irreversible computation to reconstruct distinctions that were formerly preserved, increasing $I_{\mathrm{irr},T}$ and reducing long-horizon intelligence.
+\begin{proposition}[Physical Penalty of Structural Degradation] Any dynamical trajectory that degrades its own task-relevant internal CCE structure incurs a strict irreversible cost, monotonically decreasing its long-horizon intelligence $\chi_T$. \end{proposition}

+\begin{proof} Let $Z$ denote a set of internal CCE basins required to sustain a baseline rate of goal-directed work $\dot{W}_{\mathrm{goal}}$.
+If the system's internal dynamics preserve $Z$ via the structure-preserving reversible flow $J\nabla H$, the irreversible cost of maintaining this predictive structure is ideally zero, and $\dot{I}_{\mathrm{irr}}$ is restricted strictly to necessary environmental interventions.

+Conversely, suppose a trajectory degrades its internal structure, irreversibly collapsing the basins $Z$.
+To maintain the same task performance $\dot{W}_{\mathrm{goal}}$ at a future time, the system must reconstruct these macroscopic distinctions from the environment.
+Instantiating each CCE requires overcoming the generalised physical bound ($\mathcal{F}\alpha \ln 2$) via the dissipative metric tensor $\mathcal{R}\nabla \Xi$.
+The total irreversible information over horizon $T$ thus becomes: